pyscript/docs/docs/index.md

 * **Shareable**: applications are just a URL on the web.
 That's it!
 * **Universal**: your code runs anywhere a browser runs... which is _everywhere_!
-* **Secure**: PyScript runs in the world's most battle-tested secure platform, the browser!
+* **Secure**: PyScript runs in the world's most battle-tested computing platform, the browser!
 * **Powerful**: the best of the web and Python, together at last.

 ## What's next?